 For instance, unlike the Gordon Growth Model – which assumes a fixed perpetual growth rate – the two-stage DDM variation assumes the company’s dividend growth rate will remain constant for some time.

 At some point, the growth rate is then decreased as the growth assumption used in the first stage is unsustainable in the long term.

-- Zero Growth: The simplest variation of the dividend discount model, which assumes the growth rate of the dividend remains constant into perpetuity and the share price is equal to the annualized dividend divided by the discount rate.
+- Zero Growth: The simplest variation of the dividend discount model assumes the growth rate of the dividend remains constant into perpetuity, and the share price is equal to the annualized dividend divided by the discount rate.